spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

 ```

 We do a couple of things here: installing compilers, development headers, build
-tools, etc. This is pretty essentially for things like Python's `pip` and
+tools, etc. This is pretty essential for things like Python's `pip` and Ruby's
-Ruby's `bundle` to work properly.
-As you develop on more platforms, you may
+`bundle` to work properly.
+As you develop on more platforms, you may find you
-find you need to add to this list.
+need to add to this list.

 Upgrading is just cool, but I exclude the kernel in order to avoid any kernel
 dependent things downstream from requiring a restart, which you can't script